-It is often said that homeownership builds wealth.
+A commonly known fact is homeownership builds wealth.
 So, what is home equity, and how can it enhance your net worth?

 What is home equity?

 Home equity is the current market value of your home, minus what you owe.
-You’re looking for a positive number.
+Additionally, you’re looking for a positive number.
 Any gain comes from:

 - Paying down the principal balance on your loan.